theloremaster/savage-worlds-web-tools/README.md

 [http://jdgwf.github.io/savage-worlds-web-tools/](http://jdgwf.github.io/savage-worlds-web-tools/)

 ###Overview
 This is a collection of javascript web applications for the Savage Worlds pen and paper role playing system owned by Pinnacle Entertainment Group.

+A few may question why I chose HTML/JS for this app instead of traditional compile and distrubute.
+The primary reason was accessiblity.
+I can use the same code on an iPad, a Mac Pro, a Windows XP machine, Linux and even my daughter's Kindle.
+I'm not afraid of closing my source up so the the accessabiliy of javascript (although the distributed code is minified) was a bonus to me not a burden.

+Since this really doesn't do any processor intensive calculations, JavaScript does well for pushing around variables and objects for such low-intensive purposes. *IF* I were to recreate this, I'd probably write it in C++ using the Qt framework, but that'd require multiple accounts and distribution and complitaion methods ("ain't nobody got time for that!").

+I expect bugs, please feel free to point them out to me by tweeting me at the top of the hosted github application and I'll get on it as soon as I can.

 Fully Functional Tools Include:

 * Dice Roller
 * Raise Calculator
 * Mass Battle Calculator
-* Starship Creator (in early beta, needing testing)
+* Starship Creator
-* Vehicle Creator (in early beta, needing testing)
+* Vehicle Creator
-* Walker Creator (in early beta, needing testing)
+* Walker Creator
-* Power Armor Creator (in early beta, needing testing)
+* Power Armor Creator
 * Monster Search
 	* TODO:
 		* Data Entry still needed